nas256/ece3400_team13/labs/lab1.md

 }
 ```

 Using the oscilloscope, we were able to determine that the frequency of the analog output signal was 50.02Hz.
-We could also observe the duty cycle of our PWM output vary as we tuned our potentiometer.
+We could also observe the duty cycle of our PWM output vary as we tuned our potentiometer (see video below).
->>>>>>> 9a693777a182a7c26098e85e66da0a2e32d4d128

 [![PWM duty cycle varying with changing analog values](http://img.youtube.com/vi/FmR-_lkGAR0/default.jpg)](https://www.youtube.com/watch?v=FmR-_lkGAR0)